-Have you heard the saying the best laid plans?
+Have you heard the saying the best-laid plans?
 I used to be a planner!

 People that know me now would laugh at that!
 Sometimes the plan you make is not what ends up happening.
-You may need to be flexible and call an audible, or in my case throw the plan out the window!
+You may need to be flexible and call an audible, or in my case throw the idea out the window!

-Knowledge, attitude and behavior are key factors for parents and caregivers in determining the choices you will make for your families oral health routine.
+Knowledge, attitude, and behavior are key factors for parents and caregivers in determining the choices you will make for your families oral health routine.

 My goal is to give you the 411 you need to make good choices and decisions for your family and reduce the number of kids with cavities.